-Plan Good leaver categories Treatment for good leaver Treatment for any other leaver Treatment on a change of control / voluntary winding-up Deferred Bonus Plan Deferred bonus awards vest on cessation of employment / death.
+Plan Good leaver categories Treatment for good leaver Treatment for any other leaver Treatment on a change of control / voluntary winding-up Deferred Bonus Plan Death.
+Injury.
+Disability.
+Ill-health.
+Retirement.
+Redundancy.
+Transfer of employing company or business to which an individual's Deferred bonus awards vest on cessation of employment / death.
 Deferred bonus awards lapse.
 Deferred bonus awards vest in full.
-Performance Share Plan PSP awards will usually vest on a time-apportioned basis on the normal vesting date subject to any relevant performance condition(s) measured over the full performance period.
+Performance Share Plan employment relates out of the Group. • Any other scenario in which the Remuneration Committee determines that good leaver treatment is appropriate (other than circumstances justifying summary dismissal).
+PSP awards will usually vest on a time-apportioned basis on the normal vesting date subject to any relevant performance condition(s) measured over the full performance period.
 However, in the event of death, or special circumstances at the Remuneration Committee's discretion, awards may vest early based on the Committee's determination of the extent to which any relevant performance conditions are satisfied.
 The Committee has the discretion, acting fairly and reasonably, to dis-apply time apportionment.
 Awards lapse.
 PSP awards will vest on a time-apportioned basis (unless the performance period is complete or unless the Committee determines otherwise) and subject to the Committee's determination of the extent to which any relevant performance conditions are satisfied.
 Company Share Option Plan Executive Directors will only receive CSOP awards in exceptional circumstances.
 Individuals who are promoted to the Board may have outstanding awards under this plan.
 Options become exercisable for a period of six months after the date on which the Committee determines the extent to which the option becomes exercisable (or twelve months in the event of death).
 Options will become exercisable subject to the Committee's determination of the extent to which any relevant performance conditions are satisfied and on a time-apportioned basis unless the Committee determines otherwise.
 In relation to HMRC-unapproved options, options may become exercisable at the normal vesting date or earlier if the Committee determines.
 Options lapse.
 Options will become exercisable on a time-apportioned basis (unless any performance period is complete or unless the Committee determines otherwise) and subject to the Committee's determination of the extent to which any relevant performance conditions are satisfied.
 UK Sharesave Scheme / Overseas Sharesave Scheme nediately on death, ceasing employment due t ess to which an individual's employment relate US Employee Stock Purchase Plan death, ceasing employment due to injury, perr siness to which an individual's employment re